Lexicon-Smaland/frequently-asked-questions/FAQ-Lexicon.md

 ## Where is the Lexicon office located?

 > ❗ Lexicon offices exists in multiple location in Scandinavia.
-> We are associated with the offices in Växjö & Jönköping.
+> We are associated with the office in Växjö.

 **Växjö**